paul-levy/paul-levy.github.io/index.md

 ## About Me

 In the Spring of 2023, I started as a Computational Neuroscientist at <a href="https://www.wispr.ai">Wispr</a>.
-I completed my PhD at New York University's Center for Neural Science, co-advised by Tony Movshon and Eero Simoncelli.
+Previously, I completed my PhD at New York University's Center for Neural Science, co-advised by Tony Movshon and Eero Simoncelli.
 There, I studied visual representation using physiology, psychophysics, and computational modeling.

 <p>